jakebailey/talk-ts-congress-2023/slides.md

 # What's next?

-- Removal cycles from the codebase
+- Removal cycles from the codebase.
   - Leads us to safe direct imports without `_namespaces`.
-- Shipping ESM for executables.
+- Shipping our executables as split ESM bundles.
   - Reduces package size by sharing code.
   - Enables us to package an ESM API for free?
 - Minification?
 Other optimizers?